Emily-A-Roberts/EAD-ASEB-Ssolidissima-OA/README.md

 favoring by the Department of Commerce.
 The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.”

+This notebook is published at https://emily-a-roberts.github.io/EAD-ASEB-Ssolidissima-OA/

+The data for this project is located in the data folder.

+The notebook is published in the docs folder.